n1smm/wordle_tui/README.md

 ### structure
 ```
-this will be passed to backend std::string wordl;
+this will be passed to backend std::string wordle;

 backend functions:
 - random word